richard-scryber/PaperworkDayDocs/docs/reference/htmltags/elements/html_aside_element.md

 - Different font sizes or styles
 - Float positioning for sidebar layouts
 - Box shadows or borders for callout boxes

 ---

+## Class Hierarchy

+In the library codebase:
+- `HTMLAside` extends `HTMLDiv` extends `Div` extends `Panel` extends `VisualComponent`
+- Inherits all properties and behaviors from `HTMLDiv`
+- Provides semantic meaning without changing layout behavior
+- Identical rendering to `<div>` but with aside semantics

+---